 - Publish and consult on our proposed measures to help merchants get a better deal for cardacquiring services and lead to better outcomes for merchants and, ultimately, consumers. - Publish a final report setting out our findings from our market review.
-This will confirm any action we intend to take. - If we decide to take action, we'll publish a final remedies notice. - Our interim report sets out analysis relating to scheme fees which we are exploring further as part of concluding our market review, with a view to taking appropriate action if necessary.
+This will confirm any action we intend to take. - If we decide to take action, we'll publish a final remedies notice. - Our interim report includes a provisional finding relating to scheme fees.
+We will explore this further as part of concluding our market review with a view to taking appropriate action if necessary.